Saeidjamali/intellithing/README.md

 # intellithing

-intellithing (seperate from INTELLITHING platfrom) is an opensource project started by frasturated data scientists.
+intellithing (separate from INTELLITHING platform) is an open-source project started by frustrated data scientists.

 intellithing is an opensource library to reduce the amount of coding required for a successful finetuning of Large Language Models.
 # Install